 The Early Childhood Specialist Program is designed to provide students the educational background with which to enter the field of Early Childhood Education at the para-professional level.
 The program provides a specialty concentration area after the first year of core courses.
-Students completing the program can look forward to employment as a teacher in a day care center or child development center or other local and regional jobs related to the instruction of young children.
+Students completing the program can look forward to employment teaching in day care centers or child development centers or other local and regional jobs related to the instruction of young children.